BetterCollective/BCVVV/README.md

 ## Good to know

+### Windows

+Preferably run `bcvvv.py` and Vagrant with the [Git Bash](https://gitforwindows.org/) terminal, and make sure to install it with MinTTY and not Windows' default console.
+Allow any belong app (cli.exe, VirtualBox, etc.) that wants access to your local harddrive.

 ### .gitignore specific to BC for each new site

 This repository contains a file in the root folder called `gitignore-sample` that will be copied into each sites webroot when a new site is added with the `bcvvv.py` script.
 In case you want to configure sites manually, you can copy the contents of this into a file called `.gitignore` to achieve the same configuration on initiating a new site migration in Plesk.